Multivariate expansivity theory and Pierce-Birkhoff conjecture: Diagonalization and sub-expansion of an expansion

 \end{proof}

-\begin{remark} Next we show that the notion of diagonalization exist for mixed expansion in each direction involved in the mixed expansion.
-The proof is quite iterative in nature and will be employed in the sequel. \end{remark}
+Here, we show that the notion of diagonalization exists for mixed expansion in each direction involved in the mixed expansion.
+The proof is quite iterative in nature and will be used in the sequel.